Links

 The condition "is equal to" is used to add actions to the linked element when the value of the first element is equal to a certain amount.

-Let's take demo calculator Calculate Your Taxes as example and make conditions for drop-down element "Business Entity" depending on the quantity element "Income from Salary ($)".
+Let's take the demo calculator Calculate Your Taxes as an example and make conditions for the drop-down element "Business Entity" depending on the quantity element "Income from Salary ($)".

 The drop-down element "Business Entity" will be disabled when value of the quantity field "Income from Salary ($)" is equal to 150 000:

-The condition "is inferior to" is used to add actions to the linked element when the value of the first element is less than a certain amount.
+The condition "is less than" is used to add actions to the linked element when the value of the first element is less than a certain amount.

-Let's take demo calculator Graphic Design as example and make conditions for radio element "Mobile Ready" depending on the drop-down element "Type of Website".
+Let's take the demo calculator Graphic Design as an example and make conditions for the radio element "Mobile Ready" depending on the drop-down element "Type of Website".

-The two option values of "Type of Website" drop-down element are less than 1000:
+The two option values of the "Type of Website" drop-down element are less than 1000:

 When one of the "eCommerce" or "Institutional" options is selected from the "Type of Website" drop-down, the "Mobile Ready" radio field will be hidden: